NoTArZuZ/Dotfiles-Arch/README.md

 *mostly reminders for myself*

 * **Important** Extra WM configs also use my modified suckless software, so make sure you've installed st, dmenu, xmenu and slstatus
-* Move xorg.conf's into /etc/X11/xorg.conf.d/
+* Move Extra/xorg.conf.d/*configs* into /etc/X11/xorg.conf.d/
-* Move Extra/fonts-local.conf into /etc/fonts/local.conf
+* Move Extra/fonts/local.conf into /etc/fonts/local.conf
 * Add Color and ILoveCandy to pacman (ParallelDownloads = 5 if not set)
 * Do sensors-detect (carefully) for conky temps
 * Install Microsoft fonts